What is buildings and contents insurance?

 Who needs buildings insurance?

-If you own your home or any other property, it's essential to protect such a valuable asset in case disaster strikes.
-Just imagine if it was completely destroyed through fire, flood or an explosion – it would have to rebuilt from the ground up.
+If you own your home or any other property, it's essential to protect such a valuable asset.
+Just imagine if it was completely destroyed through fire or flood.

-Most mortgage providers will insist that you have buildings insurance in place before they'll give you a mortgage, and the same applies if you're considering equity release.
+Most mortgage providers say you must have buildings insurance in place before they'll give you a mortgage – and the same applies if you're considering equity release.
 That way, if the worst should happen, they'd be able to recover their losses.

 If, on the other hand, you rent your home, then buildings insurance will be the responsibility of your landlord.

 Who needs contents insurance?

 Whether you own a property or rent one, it's sensible to cover all your personal possessions – that's your furniture, carpets, curtains, electrical items, clothes and jewellery – literally everything that's not screwed down!

 If you rent a furnished property, your landlord should already have cover in place for the furniture that's there, but you'll still need to cover your own possessions.

 Unlike buildings insurance, it's up to you whether you take out contents insurance.
 But if you were burgled or had everything destroyed as a result of fire or flood, could you afford to replace everything?

 Buildings insurance covers the cost of either repairing or rebuilding your home if it's damaged.